thegooddocsproject/thegooddocsproject.github.io/index.md

 * The [0.1 alpha straw-man release of templates](https://github.com/thegooddocsproject/templates/releases/tag/v0.1) was released at the 2019 Write The Docs - Australia conference.

 ### 2020 Initiatives
+The following initiatives are being worked on in 2020:
 * Templates
 * Information architecture guide
 * Cross-domain management of glossaries